JimSeker/flutter/README.md

 flutter Examples
 ===========

+`AudioVideo` is examples dealing with playing audio, video and currently webview too.

 `routes/` is all the example dealing with navigation, screens, and/or routes.

 `bottomappbar_demo` shows to create the appbar but at the bottom with a fab as well.